redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 $ npm start
 ```

+The output will now be accessible at `http://localhost:9966`.

 We are starting with the most basic use case: 2 buttons to `Increment` and `Decrement` a counter.
 Later, we will introduce asynchronous calls.

 If things go well, you should see 2 buttons `Increment` and `Decrement` along with a message below showing `Counter: 0`.